1,001 Sayings and Deeds of the Prophet

-Allah’s not only differentiate between the Paradise worthiness of the believers by scattering them among the seven levels of His Paradise, but also by the type of accommodations – from tents, apartments, single family homes to mansions.
+Allah not only differentiates between the worthiness of the believers by scattering them among the seven levels of His Paradise, but also by the type of accommodations in which they are housed, from tents, apartments, and single-family homes to mansions.

-The Prophet's mansion will be a palace in the sky on an expanse of land where a river flows on whose shores will be encampments of tents, very special tents.
+Muhammad's abode in the sky will be a palace on an expanse of land where a river flows and on whose shores will be an encampment of tents, very special tents.

 When the Prophet was made to ascend to the Heavens, he said (after his return), "I came upon a river the banks of which were made of tents of hollow pearls.

 He replied, 'This is the Kauthar.'"

 The Kauthar, the immense lake that feeds it, the encampments of tents made of pearl, the palace, and the luxuries that come with it are unique, some would say extravagant, gifts from a grateful God to the best of spokesman.

 Said bin Jubair said that Ibn 'Abbas said about Al-Kauthar.
 "That is the good which Allah has bestowed upon His Apostle."

 I said to Sa'id bin Jubair, "But the people claim that it is a river in Paradise."

 Said said, "The river in Paradise is part of the good which Allah has bestowed on His Apostle."